Two essentials of Wimbedon tennis: Strawberries, and the BBC. One of these stalwarts was not functioning too well.29 June 2021

-What is a shock though, is that the way most people watch Wimbledon has also been infected — by bugs in the BBC’s computer system.
+The way most people watch Wimbledon has also been infected — by bugs in the BBC’s computer system.
 Or in its technology, at least.

-On the second day of The Championships, as they are somewhat arrogantly called (no mention of British just ‘The’), the BBC backroom staff suddenly made their voices heard… while the actual match commentators were making their usual well-informed and informative remarks.
+On the second day of The Championships, as they are somewhat arrogantly called (no mention of British just ‘The’), the BBC backroom staff suddenly made their voices heard… while the actual match commentators were making their usual well-informed remarks.

 Interferences, for example, included, telling the commentators their voices were coming in too loud or too soft.